Agent Control Plane Reference Architecture (ACP-RA)

 artifact.share rateLimits: maxMessagesPerMinutePerMember: 120 fanOutCaps: maxRecipientsPerMessage: 8 safety: quarantineOn:

-- signal: drift.high - signal: iag.cascade degradedModesAllowed:
+- signal: drift.high - signal: iag.cascade degradedModesAllowed: - intermittent -

 denied-model